LearnersGuild/curriculum-app/modules/Node-Input-and-Output/README.md

 ## Skills

-- can read arguments
+- Can read program arguments in Node
-- can read from STDIN
+- Can read from STDIN in Node
-- can read a file
+- Can read a file in Node
-- can write to STDOUT
+- Can write to STDOUT in Node
-- can write to STDERR
+- Can write to STDERR in Node
-- can write to a file
+- Can write to a file in Node

 ## Search Terms